yaph/logya/docs/features.rst

 * Url encoding in templates using the ``urlencode`` filter
 * Disqus integration via templates and configuration
 * XML Sitemap and HTML Sitemap templates
+* Use Jinja2 template tags in content body